Xuanwo/blog/content/2024/03-how-to-condense-800-integration-tests-into-80-losslessly.md

 As the project expands, so does the number of integration tests.
 Maintainers might realize they're dedicating more time to these tests than to the actual code.
 These tests can become slow, unreliable, or difficult to maintain.
 To prevent this issue, it's crucial that our integration tests scale linearly with the project's growth.

-I'll share my experience with [Apache OpenDAL](https://github.com/apache/opendal), hoping it helps you design your own integration tests architecture.
+I'll share my experience with [Apache OpenDAL](https://github.com/apache/opendal), where I condensed nearly 800 integration tests into 80, hoping it helps you design your own integration tests architecture.

 ## TL;DR